The Block-wise Circumcentered-Reflection Method: One step convergence of CRM for hyperplane intersection

 We observe that one can easily construct an example with two lines playing the role of hyperplanes in $\RR^2$ violating the hypothesis in Lemma \ref{conv-1-step} for certain initial points, where indeed the one step convergence of CRM is lost.
 We might then ask if at least finite convergence of CRM can always be expected in the case of hyperplane intersection.
 Although we lean towards a positive answer to this interesting theoretical question, we note that it is essentially irrelevant.
 There are at least two reasons for that.
-The first is that violating $R_{H_i} \cdots R_{H_1}(z)\notin H_i$ is completely bad luck.
-More formally, one can actually show that the set of points $z\in\RR^n$ so that $R_{H_i} \cdots R_{H_1}(z)\notin H_i$ for all $i=1,2,\ldots,p$ is dense in $\RR^n$ (see further comments at the end of the section).
-The second reason why having $R_{H_i} \cdots R_{H_1}(z)\in H_i$ is not really an issue, is that we can derive a simple and cheap procedure to rewrite our best approximation problem in an equivalent way such that CRM solves the reformulation in one single step.
+The first is that violating $R_{H_i} \cdots R_{H_1}(z)\notin H_i$ is completely ``{\emph{bad luck}}''.
+More formally, one can actually show that the set $ \{z\in\RR^n \mid R_{H_i} \cdots R_{H_1}(z)\notin H_i, \forall i=1,2,\ldots,p\}$ is dense in $\RR^n$ (see further comments at the end of the section).
+The second reason why having $z$ in the complement of the previous set, namely \emph{bad luck}, is not really an issue, is that we can derive a simple and cheap procedure to rewrite our best approximation problem in an equivalent way such that CRM solves the reformulation in one single step.
 Next we describe this procedure upon a lemma.

-\begin{lemma}[procedure for dealing with bad luck] Consider $\mathcal{H}=\{H_1,H_2,\ldots,H_p\}$ where the $H_i$'s are hyperplanes with nonempty intersection $S_\mathcal{H}$.
-Let $z\in\RR^n$ and assume the existence of a smallest index $\hat \imath$ in $\{1,2,\ldots,p\}$ for which $\hat z\coloneqq R_{H_{\hat \imath}} \cdots R_{H_2}R_{H_1}(z)\in H_{\hat \imath}$.
-Denote by $\hat a$ any given non-null orthogonal vector to the hyperplane $H_{\hat \imath}$ and let us write $z_{rep}\coloneqq z+tR_{H_1}R_{H_2}\cdots R_{H_{\hat \imath-2}}R_{H_{\hat \imath-1}}R_{H_{\hat \imath}}(\hat a)$, where ''rep'' stands for the idea of replacement of $z$.
-Then, for all real number $t$ we have $P_{S_{\mathcal{H}}}(z_{rep})=P_{S_{\mathcal{H}}}(z)$ and for all non-null $t$ sufficiently close to zero it holds that $R_{H_i} \cdots R_{H_2}R_{H_1}(z_{rep})\notin H_{i}$ for $i=1,\ldots,\hat \imath$. \end{lemma}
+\begin{lemma}[procedure for dealing with \emph{bad luck}] Consider $\mathcal{H}=(H_1,H_2,\ldots,H_p)$ where the $H_i$'s are hyperplanes with nonempty intersection $S_\mathcal{H}$.
+Let $z\in\RR^n$ and assume the existence of a smallest index $\check \imath$ in $\{1,2,\ldots,p\}$ for which $\check z\coloneqq R_{H_{\check \imath}} \cdots R_{H_2}R_{H_1}(z)\in H_{\check \imath}$.
+Denote by $\check a$ any given non-null orthogonal vector to the hyperplane $H_{\check \imath}$ and let us write $z_{rep}\coloneqq z+tR_{H_1}R_{H_2}\cdots R_{H_{\check\imath-2}}R_{H_{\check \imath-1}}R_{H_{\check \imath}}(\check a)$, where ``\emph{rep}'' stands for the idea of replacement of $z$.
+Then, for all real number $t$ we have $P_{S_{\mathcal{H}}}(z_{rep})=P_{S_{\mathcal{H}}}(z)$ and for all non-null $t$ sufficiently close to zero it holds that $R_{H_i} \cdots R_{H_2}R_{H_1}(z_{rep})\notin H_{i}$ for $i=1,\ldots,\check\imath$. \end{lemma}